 - Detecting mean shift requires estimating the variance of the data around the mean without already knowing the time steps where the mean shifts (the change points).
 Traditional variance formulas are biased in the presence of an unknown changing mean, so the following robust variance formula is used:

-If this formula evaluates to zero, the variance is estimated assuming no shifts in the mean value.
+If either formula evaluates to zero, the variance is estimated assuming no shifts or trends in the mean value.

 For more information about change point detection, see the following references: